KxSystems/docs/docs/ml/automl/index.md

 At present the machine-learning frameworks supported for this are based on:

 1. One-to-one feature to target non time-series
-2. [FRESH](../toolkit/ml/fresh) based feature extraction and model production
+2. [FRESH](../toolkit/fresh.md)-based feature extraction and model production

 Over time the functionality available and the problems which can be solved using this library will be extended to include;